 The competition had attracted 77 architects from Stuttgart.
-First place was awarded to Martin Elsaesser, for which he was awarded the building contract and prize money of 5000 marks.
+First place was awarded to Martin Elsaesser, for which he was granted the building contract and prize money of 5,000 marks.

 The market hall was built between 1911 and 1914 under the direction of Elsaesser on a square where a sales hall for vegetables had been located since 1864.

 Octagonal oriels on the upper floors lead over to the adjacent facades, continuous cornices as well as a projecting roof edge emphasize the horizontality of the red-faced plaster building and establish the transition to the adjacent neighboring buildings.